anma-dev/Anime-Manager/README.md

 | [NyaaPy](https://github.com/JuanjoSalvador/NyaaPy/) | Scraping magnet links from nyaa.si |
 | [Trackma](https://github.com/z411/trackma) | Anime list sync |

+Other dependencies: awk, cat, curl, grep, iina (macOS), mpv, sed, wget.

 Ensure all dependencies binaries are available through your `$PATH`.

 ## Installation

 ### Linux and macOS

-The script has an automatic install mode for dependencies that supports macOS and Ubuntu.
+The script has an automatic install mode for dependencies that supports Ubuntu, Debian, and macOS.
 Automatic install respects your existing installation.

 Clone the repo and give executable permissions to `anime-manager` and everything under `utils/` folder, and put anime-manager in your `PATH`.
 Make sure the `lib` and `utils` folders are right next to the main script.
 We will provide more information once the first release is published.